 Observational learning is the part of social learning wherein behavior is learned through observation.
-When you observe a behavior, you see how well it works; then, you determine whether it's something worth mimicking or not.
+When you observe a behavior, you see how well it works.
+Then, you determine whether it's something worth mimicking or not.

-Reinforcement Vs Punishment
+Reinforcement Versus Punishment

 Positive And Negative Punishment

 Negative punishment is different.
 Instead of having a bad result, the person does not receive what they want or has something taken away.
-After finding the behavior failed to get them the desired outcome, they stop doing the behavior.
-In negative punishment, then, bad behavior fails to get the desired result.
-To highlight the difference between the two, in positive punishment a child talks back to their parents and has to do extra chores, but in negative punishment the child talks back to their parents and has their phone or video games taken away.
+Other students may observe this, and similarly, they may adjust their behavior to avoid the same consequence.
+After finding the behavior failed to get them the desired outcome, they stop engaging in the behavior.
+With negative punishment, then, bad behavior fails to get the desired result.
+To highlight the difference between the two: in positive punishment, a child talks back to their parents at school and must do extra chores.
+In negative punishment, the child talks back to their parents and has their phone taken away.

 Examples Of Vicarious Punishment

 Vicarious punishment is used in a variety of settings, both with children and adults.
 Here are some examples:

 - A child talks in class during the teacher's lecture.
 The teacher reprimands the child harshly in front of the class.
 The rest of the class, having learned from the child's behavior and punishment stays silent for the remainder of the lecture.